ecupaio/dcgffl/_pages/about.md

   - q: Is this more of a social or more of a competitive league?
     a: We strive to be both!
 The experience is what you make of it - our players work hard and play hard.
-A wide range of athletic talent is coupled with a wide range of social energy.
+A wide range of athletic talent is coupled with a wide range of social fun.
 Join up and experience it yourself!
   - q: What equipment do I need to play?
     a: To avoid player injure from hands getting caught on pockets, players are required to wear pocketless shorts.
 We also strongly recommend cleats (no metal studs)